mhmdaliali/phased_array_config/README.md

 - measured S21 data files (.s2p) for the phase shifters at each control voltage.
 - desired beam steering angle
+- working frequency
+- elemnents separation in the phased array
 - number of columns (default: 6)

-The algorithm generates a phase-voltage lookup table and then chooses the best vector of phase values that achieves the closest possible inter-column phase progression.
+The algorithm generates a phase-voltage data table for the phase shifters at the given frequency and then chooses the best vector of voltage values that achieves the closest possible inter-column phase progression.
 It includes:

 - robust phase unwrapping
-- selection of the best phase vector from the lookup table
+- selection of the best phase vector from the phase shifter data
 - proper fallback for case of large phase margins

 ### Features